ocaml/ocaml.org/data/tutorials/language/4ad_01_operators.md

 1. First character, either:
     * `?` `~`
     * `!`
-1. Following characters, at least one if the first character is `!`, optional otherwise
+1. Following characters, at least one if the first character is `?` or `~`, optional otherwise:
     * `$` `&` `*` `+` `-` `/` `=` `>` `@` `^` `|`
     * `%` `<`

 **Binary Operator**

-1. First character
+1. First character, either:
     * `$` `&` `*` `+` `-` `/` `=` `>` `@` `^` `|`
     * `%` `<`
     * `#`